 Coercion refers to threatening or intimidating someone in order to persuade them to engage in a sexual behavior.
-Someone saying “yes” because they are too afraid to say “no” is not what consent looks like.
-Someone changing their mind about a sex act and then being pressured into engaging in it is not what consent looks like.
+Someone saying “yes” because they are too afraid to say “no” is not consent.
+Someone changing their mind about a sex act and then being pressured into engaging in it is not consent.

 Intimate Partner Violence

-Intimate partner violence (IPV) is actual or threatened physical, sexual, psychological, or emotional abuse by a current or former spouse or same or opposite sex partner.
+Intimate partner violence (IPV) is actual or threatened physical, sexual, psychological, or emotional abuse by a current or former spouse, or same or opposite sex partner.
+IPV does not require sexual intimacy between partners.
 IPV exists along a continuum, but several types of IPV can occur simultaneously.
 Behaviors on the IPV spectrum include:

 Any situation in which you are forced to participate in a degrading sexual activity is sexual abuse.
 Forced sex, even with a partner with whom you have had consensual sex, is an act of violence, and people with abusive partners are at a higher risk of being seriously injured or killed.

 • Anyone can be a survivor of rape, sexual assault, or intimate partner violence.
 33.5% of multiracial women, 27% of American Indian and Alaska Native women, 15% of Latina women, 22% of Black women, and 19% of white women have been raped.
 The LGBTQ community and people with disabilities are also uniquely vulnerable.

 • 1 in 5 women will experience sexual violence during her time in college.

 • 43% of dating college women report experiencing violent and abusive dating behaviors.